stefanwebb/flowtorch-old/website/docs/users/methods.md

 :::

 ## `Bijector`
-[Table of: Class, Type (i.e. family of normalizing flow methods according to some typology), References, (Forward) Event Dim, f(x), .forward complexity, .inverse complexity, memory complexity]
+[Table of: Class, Type (i.e. family of normalizing flow methods according to some typology), References, f(x), domain, range, .forward complexity, .inverse complexity, memory complexity]

 [Explanation of table.]

+[Explain how event dims can be calculated from domain and range.]

 ## `Params`